anbenson/dotfiles/README.md

 dotfiles
 ============

-Configuration files for my personal use.
-Use for reference if you like.

-Although there is an install script, I make no guarantee of its safety.
-Use at your own risk.
+Configuration files for Linux (and to some extent, Cygwin).
+Feel free to reuse or suggest changes if some of the code seems odd.

+- Use at your own risk, especially the installation scripts.
+- I hate writing Bash, so any Bash scripts you see may be full of hacks and/or may have inconsistent style.